JamieLL/Agent-Models-for-Causal-Scene-Generation/README.md

 * **OOP-Scene-Generation**: all project details are included in the jupyter notebook which can be used as a tutorial.
 The project can be run directly using the jupyter notebook with pre-installed packages mentioned below in **Reproducibility** part.

-* **/pic** folder: the input entity and background images are in this folder and their name have to match what the values are in jupyter notebook.
-(They should match the values of gender, type and background in the alias.)
-The image type has to be .png or .jpg.
-If there are both .png and .jpg file with the same name, .png file will be used by default.
+* **/pic** folder: the input entity and background images are in this folder and their names have to match what the values are in jupyter notebook.

 * **/generatedPic** folder: all the pictures generated from the code will be saved as .png file in this directory by default named with their descriptions.